shuck

 From source

-cargo install shuck
+cargo install shuck-cli

 Pre-built binaries